-- Organizational Unit (OU); - Organization-specific information not used for identification purposes; - Other information designated as non-verified in the certificate.
+- Organizational Unit (OU); - Organization-specific information not used for identification purposes; - Other information designated as non-verified in the certificate; - The first name in other language except its ID language in MeSince Identity Certificate.

 3.2.5.
 Validation of Authority